Oppositional Defiant Disorder

 - Anxiety disorders

-Some children with ODD go on to develop a more serious behavior disorder called conduct disorder.
+Some children with ODD go on to develop a more serious behavior condition called conduct disorder.

 How common is oppositional defiant disorder?

-Estimates suggest that 2 percent to 16 percent of children and teens have ODD.
-In younger children, ODD is more common in boys.
-In older children, it occurs about equally in boys and in girls.
-It typically begins by age 8.
+ODD typically begins by age 8.
+It is estimated that 2 to 16 percent of children and teens have ODD.
+In younger children, ODD is more common in boys; in older children, it occurs about equally in boys and in girls.

 What are the symptoms of oppositional defiant disorder?

-Symptoms of ODD can be clustered into three categories:
+Symptoms of ODD can be grouped into three categories:

 - Angry/irritable mood: